Enterprise NX-01 starship

 - Full RV RAPs: The targeted system is destroyed, and can only be repaired in a Spacedock.

 “Ship incoming !”

-Furthermore, it should also be remembered that, in the above example, the fleeing wessel is already long gone from the pursuer at the end of that phase.
-This is, of course, so only because of the high Flight APs involved when the warp engines are working properly, not a general combat occurance.
+Furthermore, it should also be remembered that, in the above example, the fleeing vessel is already long gone from the pursuer at the end of that Phase.
+This is, of course, so only because of the high Flight APs involved when the warp engines are working properly, not a general combat occurrence.

 In normal combat situations all vessels usually plane out at the same AP level, though, so Flight for OV substitution does not occur often.
 A leader of an entire fleet with Leadership, Vehicles (Space) and Military Science (Field Command) can grant all ships under his command use of his Vehicles (Space) subskill up to a maximum equal to his Military Science (Field Command) subskill.